 But it’s not me, and it definitely can be you.
 All you have to do is open up, and let go.

 If you’re lucky enough, you’ll run into artists Philippe Charbonneau and Jamie Kronick; the talented duo of Scattered Clouds.
-Scatter Clouds is an experimental group out of Hull, QC, describing themselves as post-apocalyptic romanticism, a nihilistic reaction to political upheaval.
-My guilty pleasure is discovering, the experience of diving down this rabbit hole and really getting a feel for what Scattered Clouds is to me, and to others, found me sifting through movie reference after movie reference (by the way, The Terminator is too mainstream to be a cult classic).
+Scattered Clouds is an experimental group out of Hull, QC, describing themselves as post-apocalyptic romanticism, a nihilistic reaction to political upheaval.
+My guilty pleasure is discovering, the experience of diving down a rabbit hole and really getting a feel for what Scattered Clouds is to me and to others, found myself sifting through movie reference after movie reference (by the way, The Terminator is too mainstream to be a cult classic).

 I can’t say that I wasn’t curious into how such a band works, after some research into various music media publishers like Exclaim or KIll Beat Music, I had some questions that I felt were left out, which they had no problem exchanging a few emails back and forth.